Targets and monitoring

 Habitat classification:

-A few of the habitat pages in the LNRS (largely wildlife-rich grasslands and heaths, bogs and mires) refer to detailed habitat classification systems.
-For more information on this see the Devon LNRS Habitat Classification table.
+A few of the habitat pages in the LNRS (largely Wildlife-rich grassland and Heath, moor, bog and mire mosaics) refer to detailed habitat classification systems.
+For more information on these see the Devon LNRS Habitat Classification table.

 Useful links:

-• UKHab: The UK Habitat Classification System is a new(ish) system that has been designed to incorporate the previous UK habitat classifications.
-This system is now used for national schemes such as Biodiversity Net Gain.
-For more information see the UKHab website
+- UKHab: The UK Habitat Classification System is a new(ish) system that has been designed to incorporate the previous UK habitat classifications.
+The system is now used for national schemes such as Biodiversity Net Gain.
+For more information see the UKHab website.

-• UK Priority Habitats / habitats of principal importance: Habitats considered to be under threat in the UK due to their rarity or decline and also known as habitats of principal importance (under Section 41 of the Natural Environment and Rural Communities Act).
-See GOV.UK for more details.
+- UK Priority Habitats / habitats of principal importance: Habitats considered to be under threat in the UK due to their rarity or decline are also known as habitats of principal importance (under Section 41 of the Natural Environment and Rural Communities Act).
+See GOV.UK for more information.

-• NVC: National Vegetation Classification system was published in the 1990s.
+- NVC: The National Vegetation Classification system was published in the 1990s.
 It identifies 286 plant communities which are divided into 12 major habitat types such as ‘woodlands and scrub’, ‘heaths’ and ‘grasslands’.
-This system is set out in the British Plant Communities series (Volumes 1-5).
+The system is set out in the British Plant Communities series (Volumes 1-5).
 Some of the Volumes are available on the web.
-See the JNCC website for more details.
+See the JNCC website for more information.